-In the existing Flood Map for Planning (FMfP), 8% of the site is located within Flood Zone 2, with 6% of the site located in Flood Zone 3a.
-These proportions are based on the latest national scale modelling, rather than the River Kennet (Tyle Mill to Thames Confluence) (2018) model which informed the previous iteration of the FMfP and the level 1 SFRA for Reading Borough completed in November 2024.
+In the existing Flood Map for Planning (FMfP), 12% of the site is located in Flood Zone 2, and 10% of the site is located in Flood Zone 3a.
+This inundation is confined to the area of the site closest to the River Kennet.

+These proportions are based on the latest national scale modelling, rather than the River Kennet (Tyle Mill to Thames Confluence) (2018) model, which informed the previous iteration of the FMfP and the level 1 SFRA for Reading Borough completed in November 2024.

 Viewing the 2018 model results when compared to the latest national scale modelling, similar extents were generated for Flood Zone 2 and Flood Zone 3a.
-The model also has results for the 3.3% AEP event, equivalent to Flood Zone 3b, these show 4% of the site to be inundated during this event.
-All flooding at this site is located in the north of the site and is associated with the River Kennet and the watercourse connecting the Kennet to the Holy Brook, see Figure 3.
+The model also has results for the 3.3% AEP event equivalent to Flood Zone 3b, these show 3% of the site to be inundated during this event.
+All flooding at this site is associated with the River Kennet, see Figure 3.

-The EA climate change fluvial outputs for Flood Zone 2 and 3 have also been assessed, with the proportion of the site located within Flood Zone 2 increasing to 10% and the proportion of the site located in Flood Zone 3a remaining the same, see Figure 4.
+The EA climate change fluvial outputs for Flood Zone 2 and 3 have also been assessed.
+The proportion of the Site located within Flood Zone 2 increases to 56% and the proportion of the site located in Flood Zone 3a remains 10%, see Figure 4.
+Similar extents were generated by the River Kennet (Tyle Mill to Thames Confluence) (2018) model.